-The dead simple (and surprisingly overlooked) option is that you can just copy the URL of a saved question from the browser’s address bar and send it to a colleague.
+The simplest (and most frequently overlooked) option is that you can just copy the URL of a saved question from the browser bar and send it to a colleague.
 For question #123, the URL would look something like:

-You can also throw together a dashboard with a set of questions, and send them the link.
-The dashboard doesn’t have to be persistent, i.e., something you’d look at regularly.
-It can be just a one-off report, like capturing the data around an incident, or a particularly successful campaign.
+You can also throw together a dashboard with a set of questions and send them a link to that.
+The dashboard doesn’t need to be persistent, i.e., something you’d look at regularly.
+It can be just a one-off report capturing the data around an incident or a particularly successful campaign.

-You can, of course, email or message someone a link, but you can also export the results of a question to CSV, XLSV, or JSON, then email those files, or upload them to a shared drive.
+You can email or message someone a link, but you can also export the results of a question to CSV, XLSX, or JSON, then email those files, or upload them to a shared drive.

 For an automated approach, you can also set up a dashboard subscription via email or Slack.

-If you want more control over the story, you could situate your questions and dashboards in a narrative context by embedding them in a web page.
+If you want more control, you can situate your questions and dashboards in a narrative context by embedding them in a web page.
 This could be in a blog, company wiki, or your web application.

 For non-sensitive data, you can use a public embed.
-Metabase will provide you with HTML code for an iframe (an inline frame element) that you can just drop in your site - or anywhere that renders HTML.
+Metabase will provide you with HTML code for an iframe (an inline frame element) that you can just drop in your site, or anywhere else that renders HTML.